-BFV is unconditionally correct (sound), and under the standard Ring-LWE (RLWE) [LPR13, Pla18] hardness assumption it fulfills the standard definitions of semantic security (IND-CPA) and key privacy.
+BFV is unconditionally correct (sound), and under the standard Ring-LWE (RLWE) [LPR13, Pla18] hardness assumption it fulfills the standard definitions of semantic security (IND-CPA).

 We will not use the Recrypt functionality of BFV, and instead use it as a leveled homomorphic encryption (i.e., applied to circuits of bounded multiplicative depth).